MewsSystems/gitbook-channel-manager-api/channel-manager-operations/reservations.md

 ## Process group

-\[`async`\] This operation allows the Mews to push a group of reservations (bookings) to channel manager.
+\[`async`\] This operation allows Mews to push a group of reservations or bookings to the Channel Manager.
-This option allows creations, modifications, and partial or complete cancellations.
-Confirmation is done asynchronous.
+The operation supports creations, modifications, and partial or complete cancellations.
+Confirmation is done asynchronously.

 ### Request